fastfailure/ripdis/ipdisscan/README.md

 `ipdisscan` continuously send UDP broadcast datagrams (by default from port 1902), containing a signature recognized by running ipdisserver instances.

-Informations contained in ipdisserver answers are collected and reported in a simil-YAML format, being continuously updated.
+Information contained in ipdisserver answers are collected and reported in a simil-YAML format, being continuously updated.

 ## Usage